 Voice students are encouraged to enroll in music theory classes.
 Theory study enhances vocal training and builds a strong foundation for future musical progress.

-If your child loves to sing, but you are unsure if they are ready for private instruction, this assessment will help determine next steps for your child’s continued vocal development.
-Consultation includes conversation with vocal department chair Michael Stevens, followed by two 45 minute private lessons with a voice faculty member.
-Following the consultation, a recommendation will be made to determine if the student should proceed with private vocal study or if group classes may be more beneficial.
-This is a simple way to learn more about your child’s voice from Colburn’s highly professional voice faculty.
+If you or your child loves to sing, but are unsure about private instruction, this assessment will help determine next steps for you or your child’s continued vocal development.
+The class consists of four meetings: an introductory meeting with Mike Stevens, chair of the vocal department, two 45 minute private lessons, and a wrap-up lesson/performance followed by recommendations.
+If appropriate, a recommendation for further vocal study, private lessons, choir, or other group class will be made.
+This is a simple way to learn more about you or your child’s vocal development from Colburn’s highly professional voice faculty.

 Ages 14 – 20.
 Singing and acting techniques often seem to be “at odds” with one another, but are they really?
 Learn to connect with the text and perform the song in your own unique and affecting way.
 This class will include basic instruction on vocal technique and focus on learning and performing solo repertoire, as well as, basic acting technique and strategies for combining the two in an understandable way that will help you with current and future auditions and performances.
 Audition interviews and pre-approval required, please contact firstname.lastname@example.org for further information.